How Physiotherapy Helps Stroke Patients

 - changes in sensation, such as tingling, numbness, or loss of feeling

-- changes to perception, such as knowing where your body is in space
+- changes to your sense of perception (knowing where your body is in space)

 - difficulty swallowing and/or speaking